Asa Earl Carter: Early life

 Asa Carter was born in Anniston, Alabama in 1925, the second eldest of four children.
 Despite later claims (as author "Forrest" Carter) that he was orphaned, he was raised by his parents Hermione and Ralph Carter in nearby Oxford, Alabama.
 Both parents lived into Carter's adulthood.
+According to high school classmates interviewed by historian and journalist Dan T. Carter and The Anniston Star reporter Fred Burger during the 1990s and 2000s, he was popular among girls, excelled academically, and was considered a gifted actor.
+These classmates also stated that he rarely talked about racial matters or politics in general.
+Carter graduated from Oxford High School in May 1943.

+Carter served in the United States Navy during World War II, working as a radio operator on the attack transport Appling.
+During his time in service, the Office of Naval Intelligence investigated a group of sailors on the ship who were regularly meeting to read and discuss American pro-fascist writers such as Gerald L. K. Smith, Gerald Burton Winrod, Father Charles Coughlin, and William Dudley Pelley.
+Dan T. Carter argues that this reading group played a key part in Carter's political development.
+Carter was an active member of the group, and many of his views aligned closely with Smith's.
+According to Larry Carter, one of Asa Carter's brothers, Carter rarely discussed politics before his time in the Navy, but afterwards, he could speak at length about Smith and other far-right activists and even encouraged Larry to read Mein Kampf.

-Carter served in the United States Navy during World War II and for a year studied journalism at the University of Colorado at Boulder on the G.I.
+After serving in the Navy, he studied journalism for a year at the University of Colorado at Boulder on the G.I.
 Bill.
 After the war, he married India Thelma Walker.
 The couple settled in Birmingham, Alabama and had four children.
-His children were Ralph Walker Carter, Asa Earl Carter, both of Abilene, and Bedford Forrest Carter of Alabama; one daughter, India Lara Morgan of Jacksonville, Ala.
+His children were Ralph Walker Carter, Asa Earl Carter, both of Abilene, and Bedford Forrest Carter of Alabama; one daughter, India Lara Morgan of Jacksonville, Alabama.